Missouri DWI Laws

-Most people are caught off guard when arrested for a DWI Missouri.
+Most people are caught off guard when arrested for driving while intoxicated in Missouri.
 Knowing what to do and what not to do does not come naturally for most people, as law enforcement can be intimidating.
 You need to learn about your rights to know how to defend them.
-With that in mind, here are three mistakes you should avoid when arrested for a DWI in Missouri.
+With that in mind, here are three mistakes you should avoid when arrested for a Missouri DWI.

 1. Don’t Talk Your Way Out of It

-If you are arrested for a DWI Missouri, the last thing you want to do is try to talk your way out of it.
+If you are arrested for driving while intoxicated in Missouri, the last thing you want to do is try to talk your way out of it.
 Ideally, you wouldn’t say anything at all and let an attorney do the talking for you.
 The truth is, once you’ve been arrested, the officer isn’t going to release you after hearing your story, no matter how compelling.
 This tactic never works, so it’s best to stay silent and save your story for your attorney.

 2. Don’t Plead Guilty Because You Think You’re Guilty

-Many people plead guilty when faced with DWI charges because they don’t see the point in fighting.
+Many people plead guilty when faced with DUI charges because they don’t see the point in fighting.
 If they blew over the legal limit of .08%, they mistakenly assume there is nothing an attorney can do to help them.
 They can’t justify the costs and effort of fighting their charges.
-But an experienced DWI defense attorney can tell you that not everyone who is arrested for a DWI is convicted, even when over the legal limit.
-DWI Missouri cases aren’t as open and shut as you think.
+But an experienced DWI defense attorney can tell you that not everyone who is arrested for this offense is convicted, even when over the legal limit.
+Driving while intoxicated cases aren’t as open and shut as you think.
 The prosecution must prove a number of elements-not just your BAC level-beyond a reasonable doubt to convict you.
 You owe it to yourself to discuss those elements in detail with an attorney before you even think about pleading guilty.

 3. Don’t Hire the First Attorney You Speak To

-Those arrested for a DWI Missouri may make the mistake of hiring the first attorney they consult with, convinced that all attorneys do the same thing.
+Those arrested for Missouri DWI may make the mistake of hiring the first attorney they consult with, convinced that all attorneys do the same thing.
 But hastily hiring the first attorney you talk to is foolish.
-In reality, you want to find a highly experienced Missouri DWI defense attorney if you are going to hire an attorney at all.
+In reality, you want to find a highly experienced defense attorney if you are going to hire an attorney at all.
 Otherwise, you’re putting your future in the hands of someone who might not know what they’re doing; a scary thought indeed.

 When facing DWI charges, you need the best legal representation you can find.
 If you need trusted legal guidance in Cass County, Kansas City or the surrounding areas, The Missouri DWI & Criminal Law Center can help.
-The attorneys at The Missouri DWI & Criminal Law Center have the skills and experience needed to guide Missouri residents through some of life’s most challenging moments.
+Their attorneys have the skills and experience needed to guide Missouri residents through some of life’s most challenging moments.
 Trained at the nationally renowned Gerry Spence Trial Lawyers College and mentored under award-winning trial attorney and firm founder Kim Benjamin, you can trust our attorneys will fight with determination to get you the best outcome possible.